-- Never tell your PIN, Access Code or Password to anyone, including a friend or family member.
-Don't record it on your card or with something you keep with your card.
-Most unauthorised transactions happen because a person gave someone else their PIN or Access Code.
-Safeguarding the secrecy of your PIN is the best way to protect yourself from unauthorised transactions.
+- Never give your PIN, Access Code or Password to anyone, as safeguarding the secrecy of this information is the best way to protect yourself from unauthorised transactions.

 - Cut up cancelled or expired cards before disposing of them.

-- Be vigilant when using ATM's or EFTPOS – watch out for others looking over your shoulder when entering your PIN ('shoulder surfing')
+- Be vigilant when using ATM's or EFTPOS and watch out for others looking over your shoulder when entering your PIN.

-- Criminals have been known to fraudulently obtain card data or card PIN's by strategically placing ATM card skimming and PIN capturing cameras and devices on ATM's.
-Be on the lookout for anything unusual that may stand out or look 'out of place' on an ATM.
-Report any suspicious devices or activity to the ATM owner.
+- Criminals can obtain card data by placing card skimming and PIN capturing cameras on ATM's, so be on the lookout for anything unusual on an ATM and report any suspicious devices to the ATM owner.

-- When using EFTPOS – keep your card in sight at all times and only allow card 'swiping' on an EFTPOS terminal to avoid card 'skimming'.
+- When using EFTPOS keep your card in sight at all times.

-- For useful information and advice about banking and online scams please refer to our Fraud Warnings & Scam Alerts.
+For useful information and advice about banking and online scams please refer to Scam Awareness page.